 They worked carefully and patiently.
 Each part of the guitar was made in the most suitable season of the year.
 For instance, the construction of the bodies was taken place during the winter, while the French polishing was done during the summer.

-The main construction of the guitars was handled by Hernández, and the French polishing and manufacturing of the necks by Aguado.
+The main construction of the guitars were handled by Hernández, and the French polishing and manufacturing of the necks by Aguado.

 They made only around 400 guitars between 1941 and 1975.

 The sound of their guitars is pure elegance, a traditional and old Spanish sound.
-Very mild and austere character of this guitar gives a false impression of a lack of power to the player.
+Very mild and austere character of this guitar gives a false impression of the lack of volume to the player.
 However, it sounds surprisingly powerful and loud to the audience at a concert hall because of its magnificent projection.

 This Hernández y Aguado guitar brings back many beautiful memories as this was the guitar I played since my formative years.

 Beautiful guitars change people's life and their future.
 In my case, this guitar and its historical background brought me to Spain.